Positron-Networks/robbie-examples/persistent_storage/README.md

 - Step 4 - `rm -rf images` - deletes the `images` directory so it will not be uploaded to job artifacts.
 - Step 5 - `rm images.tar.gz` - deletes the tar file so it will not be uploaded to job artifacts.

-To execute this steps on robbie, type:
+To execute these steps on robbie, type:
 ```bash
 robbie run --f run_cv_example.yaml --y --tail
 ```